planetlabs/planet-client-python/README.md

 ### Confirming its working

 After installation you should be able to use the command-line interface.
 Just type `planet` into the command-line and the usage and options should appear.
+To confirm that it's v2 run `planet --version` and it should report 2.0a1 or above.
 If it doesn't work don't hesitate to ask for help in the [discussions](https://github.com/planetlabs/planet-client-python/discussions/categories/q-a) forum.